METHODS OF PRODUCING WATER FOR INJECTION

 Multiple Effect (MED) and Vapor Compression (VCD) Distillation are also the two primary methods recognized by the FDA and Ph.Eur.
-Both are established methods, offering differing advantages dependent on the proposed application.
-BRAM-COR employs these two different technologies with some versions (multiple or single effect distiller, water pretreatment options) to obtain compendial WFI, the worldwide standard for pharmaceutical applications, I.V. fluids and parenteral solutions.
+Both are established methods, offering different advantages depending on the proposed application.
+BRAM-COR employs these two different technologies in some versions and with many water pretreatment options to obtain compendial WFI, the worldwide standard for pharmaceutical applications, I.V. fluids and parenteral solutions.

 VC distillation system is also known as thermocompression / vapor recompression or thermal / mechanical vapor compression.
 It is a technology similar to the evaporation systems used for the water desalination (vapor compression is also a common term in the refrigeration industry).

-Furthermore, the VC distillation system can be powered by either steam or electric heating, and have a minimal feedwater quality requirement due to lower operating temperature.
-VCD units are driven by a more mechanical process than MED, involving a compressor and other moving parts to compress steam and increase its pressure/temperature for evaporation.
+Furthermore, the VC distillation system can be powered by either steam or electric heating, and has minimal feed water quality requirement due to lower operating temperature.

-ME System is a well-know method.
-Multiple-effect stills are mainly noted for their multiple column design which re-uses steam energy through the process, requiring minimal moving parts, but requiring cooling water for final distillation of product.
+Multiple-effect stills (ME System) are mainly characterized by their multiple column design which reuses steam energy through the process, requiring minimal moving parts, but requiring cooling water for final distillation of product.

 In case of low required capacities (since MED systems absorbing much energy and cooling water) you can also get WFI from Single Effect Distiller (BRAM-COR Mod.
 DPSG), that is both a Still and a Pure Steam Generator.